Skip to main content

 User roles define users’ permissions in regards to a particular object.
 For now, there are only two user roles.
 The Viewer role will be coming soon.

-• Editors can change object settings and shared access.
+• Editors: Can change object settings and shared access.

-• Object owners can also transfer ownership and delete the object.
+• Object owners: Can also transfer ownership and delete the object.

 Share settings